Plan hybrid connectivity between Skype for Business Server and Teams

 - A Lync Server 2013 deployment with all servers running Lync Server 2013.
 However, if hybrid voice connectivity is required, you must use a mixed version topology as noted below.

-- A deployment with maximum of 2 different server versions as listed below:
+- A deployment with maximum of two different server versions as listed below:

 - Skype for Business Server 2015 and Skype for Business Server 2019